Job Placement for Veterans

 Do you want to be competitive and marketable in today’s labor force?
 Do you want to invest in yourself for the future?
 Get a leg up on the competition by earning a certification, credential, or degree.
 Employers desire a well-trained, educated, and skilled workforce.
 Don’t know where to start?
 Visit your nearest American Job Center or check out some of your resources below to get started.

-- TN Veterans Education Transition Support (VETS) program
+- Tennessee Veterans Education Transition Support (VETS) program

 There are many resources for service members, veterans, and their families if they are facing times of crisis, uncertainty, depression, or anxiety.
 There are health professionals that are ready and willing to assist you when in need.